 Speed eating probably wouldn’t be so much of an issue if we didn’t have such easy access to far too much food.
-Early mankind probably wolfed down his quarry in extreme hunger but that was after he hunted it, prepared the fire to cook it and shared it with his village knowing that there was no more food until the next hunt or gathering.
+Early mankind possibly wolfed down his quarry in extreme hunger but that was after he hunted it, prepared the fire to cook it and shared it with his village knowing there was no more food until the next hunt or gathering.

 We could try to blame being time-poor but if you set the alarm to get up 5 minutes earlier and you get 30 minutes for lunch then there’s no need to rush the food down.

 How long should you take to consume a meal?

 How long you take really depends on what you’re eating - the texture and amount served.
 It’s not possible to put a hard and fast ‘time target’ for any meal.

 If you’re always first to finish regardless of what the meal is, slow down.
 Plan to extend the time taken to finish by at least 5 minutes especially if you suffer with reflux, indigestion or have a gastric band or reduced stomach capacity.